Venting Online: A Guide to Letting It Out Without the Risk

 What Venting Online Offers

 Research on expressive writing shows that putting feelings into words can reduce stress and improve mood.
-The act of venting online, when done in a safe space, gives you permission to be honest without editing yourself for an audience.
+Venting online, when done in a place where no one knows who you are, lets you be honest without editing yourself for an audience.
 You're not performing.
 You're just releasing.

 A Space Built for Venting